wombleton/gitlaw-nz/acts/P/Parole Act 2002.md

     (6) In this section and in [section 13AC][20], _current matter_, in relation to an offender, means a matter concerning the offender that is before the Board or is expected to come before the Board.

-    Section 13AB: inserted, on 1 October 2007, by [section 9][262] of the Parole Amendment Act 2007 (2007 No 28).
+    Section 13AB: inserted, on 1 October 2007, by [section 9][263] of the Parole Amendment Act 2007 (2007 No 28).

 ##### 13AC Effect of confidentiality order

-*   (1) A person commits an offence, and is liable on summary conviction to a fine not exceeding $10,000, or to imprisonment for a term not exceeding 3 months, or to both, who intentionally contravenes a confidentiality order.
+*   (1) A person commits an offence, and is liable on conviction to a fine not exceeding $10,000, or to imprisonment for a term not exceeding 3 months, or to both, who intentionally contravenes a confidentiality order.

     (2) Despite any other enactment, the Board may hear a person whose identity may not be disclosed under a confidentiality order only if it is satisfied that procedures are in place to ensure that the hearing will not result in the disclosure of the person's identity to any person who is not, in terms of the order, permitted to have access to that information.

     (3) In any court proceeding that relates to the confidentiality order or to the related current matter, a person whose identity may not be disclosed under a confidentiality order has a privilege in information that discloses, or may lead to the disclosure of, the person's identity.

-    (4) This section has effect despite anything in [section 13][17] or [65][95], the [Official Information Act 1982][257], or the [Privacy Act 1993][258].
+    (4) This section has effect despite anything in [section 13][17] or [65][95], the [Official Information Act 1982][258], or the [Privacy Act 1993][259].

-    Section 13AC: inserted, on 1 October 2007, by [section 9][262] of the Parole Amendment Act 2007 (2007 No 28).
+    Section 13AC: inserted, on 1 October 2007, by [section 9][263] of the Parole Amendment Act 2007 (2007 No 28).

+    Section 13AC(1): amended, on 1 July 2013, by [section 413][257] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 13AD If confidentiality order not made